-Pauline Allen, our Principal, was personally trained by Dr. Guy Bérard in France and is also authorised by Dr. Bérard to train other AIT practitioners.
+Pauline Allen, our Founder, was personally trained by Dr. Guy Bérard in France and is also authorised by Dr. Bérard to train other AIT practitioners.

-The Sound Learning Centre was established in 1994 and it is one of the few centres in the UK offering pure Bérard Auditory Integration Training (AIT), by authorised and trained practitioners.
-Although there are many people offering different sound therapies, which they sometimes call Auditory Integration Training (AIT), they are not all the same.
+The Sound Learning Centre was established in 1994, initially to provide tuition, but since 1995 it is one of the few centres in the UK offering pure Bérard Auditory Integration Training (AIT), by authorised and trained practitioners.
+Although there are many people offering different sound therapies, which they sometimes call Auditory Integration Training (AIT) as a generic term, they are not all the same.

 Importantly, we also provide written reports following assessments designed to identify reasons for the difficulties that parents and teachers often see.
 In our experience these difficulties often relate to the under-performance of the client’s sensory systems.
 We also work with adults as well as children.

 Dr. Bérard, was a French ENT (ear, nose and throat) specialist, who identified a link between hearing distortions and many behavioural or learning problems and who developed the AIT programme.
 The important link between how we hear and how we behave is stressed by Dr. Bérard in his book titled “Hearing Equals Behavior: Updated and Expanded” and expressed as “Everything happens as if human behavior were largely conditioned by the manner in which one hears.”